ChuloWay/payment-service-api/README.md

 ## Project Overview

 The goal of this project is to demonstrate the ability to design, develop, and document a backend API.
-The application is built using the NestJS framework, leveraging a NOSQL database (MongoDB) for data persistence, and is designed with role-based access control for different user types.
+The application is built using the NestJS framework, leveraging an SQL database (PostgreSQL) for data persistence.

 ## Technologies Used